US strike, first under Biden, kills Iran-backed militiaman

 “We said a number of times that we will respond on our timeline,” Austin said.
 “We wanted to be sure of the connectivity and we wanted to be sure that we had the right targets.”

-Earlier, Pentagon spokesman John Kirby said the U.S. action was a “proportionate military response” taken together with diplomatic measures, including consultation with coalition partners.
+Earlier, Kirby said the U.S. action was a “proportionate military response” taken together with diplomatic measures, including consultation with coalition partners.

 “The operation sends an unambiguous message: President Biden will act to protect American and coalition personnel,” Kirby said.